CURE International Supports Global Surgery Initiatives

-This week the World Health Organization (WHO) wrapped up their 72rd World Health Assembly (WHA), which was held May 20-28, 2019, in Geneva, Switzerland.
-During the opening ceremony, Richard Horton, the editor-in-chief of The Lancet, gave an address, and in it he did something interesting.
+This week, the World Health Organization (WHO) wrapped up its 72nd World Health Assembly (WHA), held May 20-28, 2019, in Geneva, Switzerland.
+During the opening ceremony, Richard Horton, the editor-in-chief of The Lancet, gave an address, and he did something interestingin it.
 In the lead-up to the WHA, Horton asked this question on his Twitter account:

-This last point is important.
-The WHO has made advocating for UHC one of their top priorities, especially as it relates to the UN’s Sustainable Development Goals (SDGs).
-Goal #3 aims to “Ensure healthy lives and promote wellbeing for all at all ages,” and this cannot be done without basic health coverage provided to all.
+This last point is essential.
+The WHO has made advocating for UHC one of its top priorities, especially concerning the UN’s Sustainable Development Goals (SDGs).
+Goal #3 aims to “Ensure healthy lives and promote wellbeing for all at all ages,” and this cannot be done without basic health coverage.

 In an address to the global surgery community earlier this year, the Director General of the WHO, Dr. Tedros Adhanom Ghebreyesus, had this to say on the link between surgery and UHC,